+José Xavier

-José Xavier Institute of Marine Research (IMAR) Department of Zoology University of Coimbra 3004-517 Coimbra, Portugal Email: jccx@cantab.net is Directeur de Recherche at the Centre d'Etudes Biologiques de Chizé (CNRS, France).
+Marine and Environmental Sciences Centre (MARE) Department of Life Sciences University of Coimbra 3000-456 Coimbra, Portugal Email: jxavier@zoo.uc.pt is Directeur de Recherche at the Centre d'Etudes Biologiques de Chizé (CNRS, France).
 He works on trophic interactions and feeding strategies of top marine predators, and thus on the food web structure of the pelagic ecosystem, focusing on the Southern Ocean.
 Yves is a leader in his field and has been identifying cephalod beaks since 1994.
-He is member of the Cephalopod International Advisory Council (CIAC) and member of the editorial board of the international journals Antarctic Science and Marine Ecology Progress Series.
+He is member of the Cephalopod International Advisory Council (CIAC) and member of the editorial board of the international journals Antarctic Science, Marine Biology, and Marine Ecology Progress Series.